Calculated based on number of publications stored in Pure and citations from Scopus

 Research Biography

-Prior to commencing doctorate studies, Eleanor was employed for 13 years in the disability and human services sector.
-Most recently, practising for 7 years as Support Facilitator and Developmental Educator primarily working with people with disabilities and co-existing mental health problems.
+Prior to working at Flinders University Eleanor was employed in the disability, arts and human services sectors.
+Most recently, practicing as a Developmental Educator working with people with disabilities and co-existing mental health problems.
 It was during this time that Eleanor noted the challenges facing people with communication difficulties in accessing effective support to manage and maintain optimum mental health and wellbeing.

 Expertise related to UN Sustainable Development Goals